-The remote gambling industry has existed since 2004 in Malta and is renowned across Europe as having one of the most regulated industries in Europe which has become the hallmark of the which put the whole thing on hold.
+The remote gambling industry has existed since 2004 in Malta and is renowned across Europe as having one of the most regulated industries in Europe which has become the hallmark of the country's success.

 Then, finally, two years ago in the summer of 2009 the police organised a massive swoop and closed down all the gaming halls.
 This essentially shifted some 30 per cent of business back into the casinos which at the time complained heavily about the illegal operation of such gaming machines.